justlyall/exchange-rate-api/README.md

 Run curl/open your browser and navigate to http://localhost/server/public/api/v1/currencies , If everything is perfect you will the some JSON,

-Finally you can then test the app that i have create for you: http://localhost/frontend
+Finally you can then test the app that I have created for you: http://localhost/frontend

 # API Url endpoints